ch4mpy/spring-addons/samples/tutorials/resource-server_with_ui/README.md

 The UI being secured with session cookies and the REST end-points with JWTs, the Thymeleaf `@Controller` internally uses `WebClient` to fetch data from the API and build the model for the template, authorizing its requests with tokens stored in session.

-What we will see here is a rather long journey mostly because we chose to demo a scenario where users can login from more than just one identity provider: **have active sessions with Keycloak and Auth0 and Cognito at the same time** (not or), which clearly wasn't a use-case spring-security developpers had in mind when creating `OAuth2AuthenticationToken`, the `Authentication` implementation for OAuth2 clients.
+What we will see here is a rather long journey mostly because we chose to demo a scenario where users can login from more than just one identity provider: **have active sessions with Keycloak and Auth0 and Cognito at the same time** (not "Keycloak or Auth0 or Cognito"), which clearly wasn't a use-case spring-security developpers had in mind when creating `OAuth2AuthenticationToken`, the `Authentication` implementation for OAuth2 clients.
 We will get around this limitations by using the user session to store the identity data we need to retrieve the right authorized client and send logout requests with the right ID-Token. **If we were interested in single tenant scenario only, things would get much simpler and we'll see how too**.

 To run the sample, be sure your environment meets [tutorials prerequisites](https://github.com/ch4mpy/spring-addons/blob/master/samples/tutorials/README.md#prerequisites).